Useful information for the citizens of Illinois

 In the courtroom, you will be asked to take an oath in which you promise to answer all questions truthfully.
-Generally, a prospective juror needs only to spend one day in court.
+Most often, the jury selection process is concluded in one day.

 Is job employment protected?

 Yes.
-Legally, you are protected against employer harassment or from being fired for responding to jury service; however, you must notify your employer in advance that you received the summons.
+Regardless of how long a trial lasts, legally, you are protected against employer harassment or from being fired for responding to jury service; however, you must notify your employer in advance that you received the summons.
 In addition, an employer cannot require a night shift worker to work while such employee is doing jury duty in the daytime.
-An employer is not required by law to pay employees who take time off of work for jury service, although many employers choose to do so.
+An employer is not required by law to pay employees who take time off work for jury service, although many employers choose to do so.